vslepakov/keyvault-ca/README.md

 ```
 "KeyVault": {
     "KeyVaultUrl": "<Key Vault URL>",
-    "IssuingCA": "<Name of the issuing certificate in KeyVault.>"
+    "IssuingCA": "<Name of the issuing certificate in KeyVault.>",
+    "CertValidityInDays": "<Validity period for issued certificates (maximum is 365 days)>",
+    "CertPathLength": "<Path length of the certificate chain which gives the maximum number of non-self-issued intermediate certificates that may follow this certificate in a valid certification path.
+For the Root CA certificate stored in KV, the value should be at least 1, for the others, obtained through the EST server, is sufficient to have 0.>"
   }
 ```
 For overriding settings from command line arguments on Linux, use a syntax similar to `KeyVault__KeyVaultUrl` and for Windows, `KeyVault:KeyVaultUrl`.